By adding other users to your RBC Royal Bank credit card account, you can take advantage of a number of great benefits, including:

 - Both of you can make purchases and take cash advances

-- Co-Applicants can redeem RBC Rewards points earned on the account, but other partner rewards and Cash Back credits are only available to the Primary Applicant
+- Co-Applicants can redeem Avion points and can request Cash Back credits that are earned on the account, but other partner rewards are only available to the Primary Applicant

 - The Co-Applicant can access information about any of the transactions made on the credit card through RBC Online Banking® or by calling 1-800-769-25121-800-769-2512.